TaskMasterErnest/taskmasterernest.github.io/content/posts/012-kubernetes-admission-controllers.md

 Kubernetes has revolutionized how we deploy and manage our applications.
 Ensuring compliance, security, and operational best practices across a cluster requires robust guardrails.
 That is where we have **Kubernetes Admission Controllers**—the gatekeepers of the cluster.
-In here, we will explore how they work, why we need them, and how we can build some custom policies tailored to our organization's needs.
+Here, we will explore how they work, why we need them, and how we can build some custom policies tailored to our organization's needs.

 <!--more-->
 ---
 ## Introduction (From A Layman's POV)
 Imagine you are the security guard at Area 51 (a restricted area - I wouldn't happen to know anything about that).
-You get to make the decision on who enters or not based off some factors you are looking out for.
+You get to make the decision on who enters or not based on some factors you are looking out for.
-You want to to make sure that:
+You want to make sure that:
 - only authorized people can enter.
 - people entering follow certain rules, like having an ID badge.
 - visitors who have been granted access need some modification to their status, like assigning them a guest/visitor badge.